amarnathreddy0201/amarnathreddy0201/README.md

 	print(Amar.Amar_call().amar) # it's returning Amar_class as a object

- **1) How yolo works?**
+## 1) How yolo works?

 a) The basic behind idea behind yolo is to divide the i/p image into a grid of cellsand , for each cell, predict the probabilities of the presence of object and bounding box coordinates of the object.

-      Inputting an image: The image is resized to 448x448, then passed through a CNN to extract features
+b) Inputting an image: The image is resized to 448x448, then passed through a CNN to extract features

-      Dividing the image into a grid: The grid size can be 13x13 or 19x19, with each cell containing 5 boxes
+c) Dividing the image into a grid: The grid size can be 13x13 or 19x19, with each cell containing 5 boxes

-      Predicting bounding boxes and class probabilities: Each cell predicts a set of bounding boxes and class probabilities
+d) Predicting bounding boxes and class probabilities: Each cell predicts a set of bounding boxes and class probabilities

-      Removing overlapping guesses: YOLO uses non-maximum suppression to remove any guesses that overlap with other guesses
+e) Removing overlapping guesses: YOLO uses non-maximum suppression to remove any guesses that overlap with other guesses

-      Outputting the remaining guesses: YOLO outputs the remaining guesses as rectangles and object labels
+f) Outputting the remaining guesses: YOLO outputs the remaining guesses as rectangles and object labels

-**2) Object detection vs segmentation**
+## 2) Object detection vs segmentation

    a) Finding the object and location of the object.

    b) Fine-grained information

-   Object detection:
+   c) Object detection:
     Focuses on identifying and localizing specific objects within an image or video.
 It involves finding bounding boxes around objects and classifying them.

-   Segmentation:
+   d) Segmentation:
    Focuses on dividing an image into meaningful regions and assigning class labels to each pixel.
 It provides fine-grained information about object boundaries and regions.

 **3) Different types of filters:**

    a) Smoothing filters:

    Gaussian filter: This filter applies a two-dimensional Gaussian function to the neighborhood pixels to smoothen the image.
 The greater the standard deviation of the Gaussian distribution, the greater the blur will be.

    Median filter: This filter replaces each pixel value with the median of the neighboring pixels.
 It is effective in reducing the salt and pepper noise from the images.

    b) Sharpening filters

    Laplacian filter: This filter convolves over the image based on the principle of the Laplace transform.
 It calculates the image matrix's second-order derivative and highlights its edges and details by emphasizing regions of rapid intensity changes.

    c) Edge detection filters:

    1) Sobel filter: It detects the edges by calculating the horizontal and vertical derivatives of the image and then combining them.

 	    Sobel function in opencv is used to perform edge detection on an image. it computes the gradient of the image intensity at each pixel, which can be used to detect edges or sharp changes in intensity.
 Sobel edge detection typically involves convolving the image with a Sobel kernel in the both the horizontal and vertical directions to compute the gradient magnitude and direction.

    2) Robert filter: It detects the edges by calculating and combining derivatives of both the image diagonals.

    d) Thresholding filters:

    1) Binary threshold filter: This filter converts a greyscaled image into a binary image by setting pixel values above a threshold to white and values below the threshold to black.

    2) Adaptive threshold filter: It is similar to the binary threshold filter, but it determines its threshold based on the local neighborhood of each pixel.

    e) Morphological filters:

    1) Dilation filter: This filter expands the boundaries of regions in an image by replacing each pixel with a maximum value in its neighborhood.
 It helps fill gaps, join broken lines, and enlarge objects.

    2) Erosion filter: This filter shrinks the boundaries of regions by replacing each pixel with the minimum value with its neighborhood.
 It helps remove noise, separates connected objects, and reduces object size.

    f) The anisotropic diffusion filter (ADF) is a technique used in image processing and computer vision to reduce image noise while preserving image content.